anushac14/recipes-and-ratings-analysis/README.md

 ## Final Model
 In order to improve upon the baseline model's performance, I decided to implement some feature engineering.
 Here are the 2 features that I included in the final model (in addition to the baseline model's protein and carbohydrates features):

 - **`sugar_to_fat_ratio`** This feature is the ratio of sugar:total fat.
-Since foods that have higher amounts of sugar and fat tend to be more calorically dense, this feature helped improve my model's prediction accuracy since higher ratios indicate more calories.
+Since foods that have higher amounts of sugar and fat tend to be more calorically dense, this feature helped improve my model's prediction accuracy by incorporating the balance between these two energy dense components.
 - **`sodium_satfat_interaction`** This feature is the interaction of sodium * saturated fat.
-This helped improve my model because foods that tend to be higher in sodium and saturated fats (such as junk food or fast food) tend to also have higher calories, which also has potential to improve my model's performance.
+This helped improve my model because foods that tend to be higher in sodium and saturated fats (such as junk food or fast food) tend to also have higher calories so capturing this interaction allows the model to better account for these high-calorie food patterns.

 The modeling algorithm that I chose was Random Forest Regression because it can capture the complex, non linear patterns in the data.
 Since I included the interaction term between sodium and saturated fat, this model would be the best to capture this relationship.
 The method that I used to select the hyperparameters was GridSearchCV, which gave me these optimial hyperparameters: